 - How you’d like the content delivered

-These are just a few things you can include in guidelines for new freelance writers in your content community.
+These are just a few things you can include in the guidelines for new freelance writers in your content community.
 The more relevant information you can provide, the easier it will be to get the finished piece you’re looking for.

 4. Offering Content Creation as a Service Means Being Open to Pitched Content Ideas

 Clients might be publishing content once a day, once a week, once a month, or anything in between.
 It can be difficult for agencies to generate consistent streams of ideas for each client.
 Especially if you’re using the same stable of in-house writers for various clients for months on end.
 The problem only grows worse if the in-house talent doesn’t have true expertise in a client’s niche.

 Instead of using your freelancers simply as words for hire, let them pitch you their own content ideas.
 Your content community should be entrenched in the strategy.
 That means you can trust the writers to deliver a higher volume of idea fodder to build out an editorial calendar.
 You’ll fill the calendar, gain new perspectives on the content strategy, and ensure the writers are covering topics they feel confident about.

 There’s a growing idea that all brands should act like media companies.
 And as a HubSpot agency offering content creation as a service, you provide what can help clients make this a reality.
 As you build content communities, you should take this idea a step further and assign an editor-in-chief to manage deliverables and the writers.
 (Or, at the very least, have an account manager ready to stay in touch with the content community.)

-When freelancers are answering to multiple people, or when they are unsure of the best way to reach your company for feedback, they generally choose to just not communicate.
+When freelancers must answer to multiple people or when they are unsure of the best way to reach your company for feedback, they generally choose to just not communicate.
 Miscommunication leads to assignments that miss the mark, lengthy editing cycles, and fragmented relationships with the content community.
 Having some sort of editor-in-chief provides a clear communication channel and gives writers a central source of feedback.